sopra-fs22-group-16/sopra-fs22-hannibal-server/README.md

 ## High-level components

 The high-level architecture follows the [Repository-Service Pattern](https://tom-collings.medium.com/controller-service-repository-16e29a4684e5).
+It promotes the separation of concerns with introducing the three entities Controller, Service, and Repository.
+It allows the developer to reuse or create reusable POJOs as models.
+It facilitates testing of a particular layer since it enables the developer to mock any layer below or above it.

 ## External Dependencies